Comparative Evaluations

 - Ensure a sufficient sample size for statistically significant conclusions.

-- Document configurations used in each evaluation for future reference.
+- Document configurations used in each experiment for future reference.

 Conclusion